Posted on behalf of Phillips Law Group on Sep 09, 2010 in Auto Accidents

 Arizona commercial trucking accidents occur at an alarming rate.
 As a result, many people are left with the aftermath of such an incident that includes wondering how to proceed in terms of protecting and enforcing their legal rights.
 One of the more complicated aspects of pursuing a legal claim after an Arizona commercial trucking accident is determining fault.
-If you or someone you love has been harmed in this type of situation, you need to seek the help of experienced Phoenix trucking accident lawyers as soon as possible.
+If you or someone you love has been harmed in an accident similar to this you need to seek the help of experienced Phoenix trucking accident lawyers as soon as possible.
 In the meantime, below is a brief overview of this issue.

 Every year in Arizona, more than 6,000 trucking accidents occur.
 These Arizona trucking accidents include more than 1,500 collisions that lead to at least one injury and to more than 100 crashes that lead to at least one fatality.
 These are troubling numbers, and they are as high as they are because large commercial trucks can weigh as much as 80,000 pounds and can move with as much speed as smaller vehicles.
 Therefore, basic physics tells us that when these vehicles collide with cars, trucks and SUV's, there will be a disastrous aftermath.